wifisensing/PicoScenes-github-pages/docs/userManual/installation.md

 - [Multiple USRP configuration](https://files.ettus.com/manual/page_multiple.html)

 ::: tip
 The PicoScenes software installer installs the UHD software.
-So, you skip the UHD installation or source code building steps.
+So, you can skip the UHD installation or source code building steps.
 :::

 ##### Suggestions for NI USRP Hardware Setup